College Code: AR

 2. The professor (Program Director) responds to the student within three days of the meeting.

 3. If the student wishes to continue the non-academic appeal/grievance, the student must submit a written explanation to the CVPA Academic Affairs Office.
-The Associate Dean and Director of Undergraduate Academic Affairs review all non-academic appeals and grievances and have the final decision for the college.
+The Assistant Dean for Student Affairs reviews all non-academic appeals and grievances and have the final decision for the college.
+Bias and discrimination complaints are handled in collaboration with the CVPA Director of Diversity.

 4. The student may follow additional University appeal procedures outlines in Appeals of Academic Procedures.